-Parsons took a risk when he joined the Marines after growing up in a “Blue Collar” Baltimore neighborhood.
+Parsons took a risk when joining the Marines after growing up in a “Blue Collar” Baltimore neighborhood.

 It didn’t suit him.

-At risk factor 10, he jumped off the edge of the world and started Parsons Technology, a software development company that provided packaged financial and accounting software for home and small business.
+At a risk factor of 10, he jumped off the edge of the world and started Parsons Technology, a software development company that provided packaged financial and accounting software for home and small business.

 A self-taught programmer with no computer education, Parsons wrote the original Parsons Tech programs.
-He built the company to a $100 million operation with 1000 employees—80 percent share of the legal market, 80 percent of the Christian market, and the number-three tax preparation package.
-Then he sold the company–it seemed like the right thing to do, he says.
+He built the company to a $100 million operation with 1,000 employees — 80% share of the legal market, 80% of the Christian market, and the number-three tax preparation package.
+Then he sold the company — it seemed like the right thing to do, he says.

 He retired for about a year.
 But, the comfort of millions in the bank and no worries didn’t sit well with him, and he started casting about, looking for something to do, something that had a little excitement and risk in it.

 In the late 1990s, he decided to go against the “only game in town,” Network Solutions, in the Internet domain registration business.
 Under the “forgettable” banner, Jomax Technologies (named for a road in Scottsdale, Arizona), Bob Parsons launched a venture that has changed the Internet business.
 You might know it by a different word.